-Following an eviction from the residence hall or family apartment, the student must remove all personal belongings, clean the unit, return the key, and satisfy a housing inspection based on their initial housing agreement.
-Students will be charged for room cleaning, damages, or failure to return keys, and all charges must be cleared on the student account to receive a completion certificate.
+Following an eviction the student must vacate the residence hall or family apartment within 48 hours.
+The student must remove all personal belongings, clean the unit, return the key, and pass a housing inspection.
+Failure to do so will result in additional charges for room cleaning, damage repair and/or failure to return keys.

-All AVTEC students are required to follow the rules and regulations outlined in the AVTEC student handbook and their housing agreement.
+All AVTEC students and their guests are required to follow the rules and regulations outlined in the AVTEC student handbook and their housing agreement.